Truck Accident Attorney Serving Victims in New Orleans and Louisiana

 Who is At-Fault for the Breach of Duty?

 While the driver might have breached his or her duty by ignoring regulations, they are not the only defendant possible in this type of incident.
 Other parties that may be considered “at-fault” in a semi-truck accident include:

 - Employers – The employer of the truck driver may be at-fault, especially if they force their driver to ignore or break federal regulations and driving hours.
 Also, employers that do not properly screen, train, or verify CDL licenses could be held liable.

 - Maintenance Crews – If a safety feature malfunctions on the semi-truck, the employer and the company responsible for maintaining that truck could also be liable.

 - Manufacturer – When a component of the semi-truck is faulty due to manufacturing or assembly, then the company responsible for the faulty product would be liable for the accident.
 For example, if a company has manufactured defective air brakes which caused an accident, they would be held liable for injuries.

 Holding Semi-Truck Drivers and Employers Responsible

 Trucking cases are more complicated than your typical auto accident case.
 Finding what violations occurred is essential to the effective representation of a victim of a trucking accident.

-If in an accident with a semi truck, contact a New Orleans injury advocate from Shlosman Law Firm to explore your options.
-Our attorneys can help gather evidence, investigate the cause, and identify all potential defendants so that you get maximum compensation for your injuries.
+If in an accident with a semi truck, contact a New Orleans injury attorney from Shlosman Law Firm to explore your options.
+Our personal injury lawyers can help gather evidence, investigate the cause, and identify all potential defendants so that you get maximum compensation for your injuries.

 Schedule a free case elevation now at 504-826-9427 or request more information online.